-4 Pre and post-employment benefits of executive officers
+4 Executive signing bonus and post-employment benefits

 4.1 Signing bonus

 Signing bonuses must only be granted to a new executive officer coming from a company outside the group.
 The amount of such bonuses must be made public and justified at the time of their approval.